searchingforvindication/searchingforvindication.github.com/_posts/2014-01-14-According-To-His-Own-Purpose-And-Grace.md

 In the last year many thousands of people have visited and read Searching For Vindication from 119 countries.
 Hundreds of people (that we know of) have left the message in the past year and have moved on to a pure unadulterated faith in Jesus Christ based on the simplicity of the gospel.

 This website is just one resource that’s helped those who are examining the message.
-There are many more: Peter Duyzer's [_Legend of the Fall_](http://wmbranham.net/), John Kennah's [Examining the Message of William Branham](http://people.delphiforums.com/JohnK63/home.htm), John Collins' [Seek The Truth] (http://seekyethetruth.com/), Jeremy and Rod Bergen's [Believe The Sign](http://www.believethesign.com), Nathan Rivera's [A Logical Refutation of Branham's Message](http://branhamrefutation.blogspot.com/), James Rozak's [Morning Mercy](http://morningmercy.com), and countless others who worked to personally reach out to family and friends.
+There are many more: Peter Duyzer's [_Legend of the Fall_](http://wmbranham.net/), John Kennah's [Examining the Message of William Branham](http://people.delphiforums.com/JohnK63/home.htm), John Collins' [Seek The Truth](http://seekyethetruth.com/), Jeremy and Rod Bergen's [Believe The Sign](http://www.believethesign.com), Nathan Rivera's [A Logical Refutation of Branham's Message](http://branhamrefutation.blogspot.com/), James Rozak's [Morning Mercy](http://morningmercy.com), and countless others who worked to personally reach out to family and friends.

 #### You Are Not Alone